 Inventory all losses and damage.
 Refer back to the Household Inventory Worksheet you completed when preparing for disaster and create an inventory your losses.
 Take photos or videos of all damage for documentation to support your claims.

 Keep all damaged items until the claims adjuster has visited your home.
 Do not throw away anything you plan to claim and don’t make any permanent repairs until you’ve talked to a claims adjuster.

 Assess Financial Situation

 Assess your current financial situation.
 Record all income and expenses that you anticipate over the course of the next month.
-Use ACCC’s Household Budgeting Worksheet to help you organize all income and expenses.
 Determine whether you have enough emergency savings to cover all costs.
 Don’t forget to check to see if you are eligible to receive disaster relief funds.

 If you are having trouble paying your bills on time, contact your creditors and ask for more time to pay.
 Most creditors will be willing to work with you in the event of a disaster.
 Also consider contacting a non-profit credit counseling agency, such as American Consumer Credit Counseling.